guillaume-kotulski/docs/docs/WebServer/webServerObject.md

 webServer:=WEB Server(Web server database)
 ```

-If the database uses components and you want to call:
+If the application uses components and you want to call:
-- the host database's web server from a component or
+- the host application's web server from a component or
 - the server that received the request (whatever the server),

 you can also use: